Benedetto Pistrucci: Conflict at the Mint (1820–1836)

 After the death of George III in 1820, Pistrucci prepared the coinage bust of the new King, George IV.
 The King despised Pistrucci's work for its bloated expression—according to Clancy, "its full features implying something of the appetites of the monarch".
 The King and Pistrucci also came into conflict over the Coronation medal, with the King objecting to being placed on the same level as the allegorical representations of his kingdoms.
 Pistrucci stated, "I shall elevate His Majesty", and did so.
 The King's toupee also caused difficulty in the engraving process.
 On the coinage, the sovereign was modified to remove its garter, and the saint's broken spear was replaced by a sword.
 Thus, it became very similar to the design used on modern-day sovereigns but for the lack of a streamer on Saint George's helmet.
 This version of the reverse was struck from 1821 to 1825, but Pistrucci's design would be thereafter absent from the sovereign from 1825 to 1874, after his death.

-Aware of King George's dissatisfaction at the coinage effigy, the Mint played for time.
+Aware of King George's dissatisfaction with the coinage effigy, the Mint played for time.
 Pole's resignation in 1823 deprived Pistrucci of a friend and supporter at the Mint.
 Sculptor Francis Chantrey had prepared a bust of the King which the monarch liked, and ordered that it be placed on the coinage.
 Pistrucci would not copy the work of another artist, and refused.
-The new coinage of 1823–1825 was engraved by Pistrucci's assistant, Jean-Baptiste Merlen, and by William Wyon; Pistrucci was thereafter excluded from work on the coinage.
+The new coinage of 1823–1825 was engraved by Pistrucci's assistant, Jean Baptiste Merlen, and by William Wyon; Pistrucci was thereafter excluded from work on the coinage.
 The Mint considered sacking Pistrucci, but realised that if it did, the £1,700 advanced for fees and expenses on the Waterloo medal would probably be wasted, and he kept his position and pay on condition he focused on the completion of the medal.
 Despite this, by 1826, only a portion of one side had been completed.
 Though the banishment of the George and Dragon design from the sovereign after 1825 was more part of a general redesign of the coinage than an attack upon Pistrucci, according to Clancy he "cannot have masked the sense he must have felt of tides turning against him".